 (1) Should any section, paragraph, sentence, clause, or phrase of these rules be declared unconstitutional or invalid for any reason, the remainder of these rules shall not be affected.
-The 2009 edition of the Grade A Pasteurized Milk Ordinance with Administrative Procedures is hereby incorporated by reference as published by the Department of Health and Human Services, Public Health Service, Food and Drug Administration, Milk Safety Branch (HFS-626), 5100 Paint Branch Parkway, College Park, MD 20740-3835.
+The Grade "A" Pasteurized Milk Ordinance (PMO), 2011 Revision is hereby incorporated by reference as published by the United States Department of Health and Human Services, Public Health Service, Food and Drug Administration, Division of Plant and Dairy Food (HFS-316), 5100 Paint Branch Parkway, College Park, MD 20740-3835.
 This rule does not incorporate any subsequent amendments or additions to the Pasteurized Milk Ordinance (PMO).

-AUTHORITY: section 196.939, RSMo 2000.\ Original rule filed March 11, 1980, effective July 1, 1980.
+AUTHORITY: section 196.939, RSMo 2000.
+Original rule filed March II, 1980, effective July 1, 1980.
 Amended: Filed Feb.
 1, 1990, effective April 26, 1990.
 Amended: Feb.
 15, 2007, effective July 30, 2007.
 Amended: Filed Aug.
 3, 2009, effective Jan.
 30, 2010.
+Amended: Filed March 13, 2012, effective Sept.
+30, 2012.

-2 CSR 80-2.180 Adoption of the Grade A Pasteurized Milk Ordinance with Administrative Procedures-Recommendations of the United States Public Health Service/Food and Drug Administration (PMO)
+2 CSR 80-2.180 Adoption of the Grade "A" Pasteurized Milk Ordinance (PMO), 2011 Revision of the United States Department of Health and Human Services, Public Health Service, Food and Drug Administration

-PURPOSE: This rule provides for the adoption of the Grade A Pasteurized Milk Ordinance with Administrative Procedures-Recommendations of the United States Public Health Service/Food and Drug

-Administration (PMO) which is the recommended ordinance for adoption by state and local governments for the sanitary control of Grade A milk and milk products.
+PURPOSE: This rule provides for the adoption of the Grade "A" Pasteurized Milk Ordinance (PMO), 2011 Revision of the United States Department of Health and Human Services, Public Health Service, Food and Drug Administration which is the recommended ordinance for adoption by state and local governments for the sanitary control of Grade "A" milk and milk products.